JKBSunshine/PMR_APWorld/docs/setup_en.md

 ## Creating a YAML file
 - Option A: Run ArchipelagoLauncher.exe (found in the base Archipelago folder) and click Generate Template Settings to generate a template YAML file.
 It will open the folder of template files which you can then edit to your liking.
 - Option B (recommended): Use the PM Sample.yaml file [here.](https://github.com/JKBSunshine/PMR_APWorld/blob/main/PM%20Sample.yaml) You may edit it to your liking.
-It will also tell you what settings there are and what is/isn't implemented.
+It will also tell you what options there are and what is/isn't implemented.

 Note that since some settings are not yet implemented fully, not all of them will result in a successful generation.
 [PM Sample.YAML](https://github.com/JKBSunshine/PMR_APWorld/blob/main/PM%20Sample.yaml) can be referred to to see what options are and are not implemented.